A108II/BIG-O-EXPLAINED/BigO.md

 - The function initializes two variables `left` and `right` to represent the indices of the first and last elements of the array, respectively.
 This operation takes constant time, O(1).

 - The function enters a `while` loop that continues as long as `left` is less than or equal to `right`.
-In the worst case, this loop will run `log n + 1` times, where n is the length of the input array.
+In the worst case, this loop will run `log n` times, where n is the length of the input array.
 Here's why:

    - In each iteration of the loop, the function calculates the middle index `mid` by taking the average of `left` and `right`.
 This operation takes constant time, O(1).
    - Depending on whether the target value is less than, greater than, or equal to the value at the middle index, the function updates either `left` or `right` to narrow down the search range.
    - In the best case (when the target is found), the loop terminates immediately.
    - In the worst case (when the target is not present in the array), the search range is halved in each iteration.
-This means that the number of iterations is proportional to the logarithm of the input size, specifically `log n + 1` iterations.
+This means that the number of iterations is proportional to the logarithm of the input size, specifically `log n` iterations.

-- If the target value is found, the function returns the index `mid`.
-This operation takes constant time, O(1).

-- If the target value is not found, the function returns `-1`.
-This operation also takes constant time, O(1).

-Since the `while` loop dominates the time complexity, and it runs in logarithmic time O(log n), the overall time complexity of the `binarySearch` function is O(log n).

 ### O(2^n) | Exponential time
 - The time complexity `O(2^n)` describes an algorithm whose running time `doubles` with each additional input element.
 The term "doubles with each additional element" means that if you increase the input size n by 1, the number of operations `approximately doubles`.
 This does not mean that the number of operations is simply twice the input value; rather, it refers to the exponential nature of the growth.
 This is one of the most inefficient time complexities and is often seen in problems involving exhaustive search, recursion, and combinations.